Quick defeat for Burrage on Centre Court debut

-Wimbledon 2023: Jodie Burrage loses to Daria Kasatkina on Centre Court
+Wimbledon 2023: Jodie Burrage loses to Daria Kasatkina, Arthur Fery beaten by Daniil Medvedev

 Last updated on .From the section Tennis